adora0/andromeda/README.md

 ## Hardware support

 - Target
-    - x86_64 64-bit CPU *(AMD64/Intel64 compatible, AMD Opteron / Intel Pentium 4 Prescott and newer)*
+    - x86_64 64-bit CPU *(AMD64/Intel64 compatible, AMD Opteron / Intel Pentium 4 Prescott or newer)*
     - UEFI 2.0 compatible firmware
 - Base
-    - i586 32-bit CPU *(IA-32 compatible, Intel Pentium and newer)*
+    - i386 32-bit CPU *(IA-32 compatible, Intel i386 or newer)*
     - IBM PC-compatible BIOS firmware

 ## Build

 ### Prerequesites

-See `DEPENDENCIES` for a newline-separated list of build dependencies.
+See `tools/BUILDDEPS` for a newline-separated list of build dependencies.
 Package names are taken from the default Arch Linux package repositories and are primarily from the GNU utilities.

+See `tools/OPTDEPS` for extra or post-build dependencies such as QEMU.

+### Managing the Build Environment

+The environment is configured by the `sysbuild` shell script.

+To display its usage, use:

+`$ ./sysbuild.sh --help`

 ### Setup

+Prepare the build environment and build the toolchain.

 `$ ./sysbuild.sh configure`

-Prepares build environment and builds the toolchain.

 ### Compilation